 Every industry strives to improve their customers’ experience with their products and services.
 Adopting a customer first strategy is therefore in many company objectives.
-Unfortunately it rarely goes beyond the theory in many organisations, so I decided to help out with these six suggestions.
+Unfortunately it rarely goes beyond the theory in most organisations, so I decided to help out with these six suggestions.

 Hospitality is perhaps one of the most visible industries where customer satisfaction, or lack of, is quickly shared with the world.
 It is true that without satisfaction, customers will not return to a hotel or restaurant.
 And they will almost certainly share their (bad) experiences with anyone who will listen.